zaitra/methane-filters-benchmark/README.md

 - `--compute-original-mag1c` to compute the original column-based Mag1c.
 - `--compute-original-filters` to also run the original versions of the filters.

-**Note**: Be sure to run this on the target edge device, as the runtime on your host computer is not representative of edge device performance.
+Be sure to run this on the target edge device, as the runtime on your host computer is not representative of edge device performance.

+**Note**: The ML models runtime was measured by `benchmark/onnx_inference_time.py` script.

 ## Filter Generation